Estonian Economy Overview

 Economic growth turned positive in the 2nd quarter of 2010 and the annual GDP grew by 3.3% compared to the previous year.

 According to Statistics Estonia, in 2012 the annual GDP increased by 3.9% (in 2011 – 9.6%) compared to the previous year.
-According to the flash estimates of Statistics Estonia the Estonian economy grew 0.7% compared to the previous year.
+According to Statistics Estonia, in 2013 the Estonian economy grew 0.8% compared to the previous year.

 In 2014-2017 Estonian economic growth is expected to stabilise at around 3.5%.